adrhelllo/adrhelllo/README.md

 ## Other fun stuff:
 Wanna hear some more from me?
 You're in the right place!

-📅 July 10, 2025 - *I'm currently focusing on web development.
-Mostly CSS.
-Still a noobie, but i'm working on it.
-I hope I won't forget to change this eventually...*
+📅 July 14, 2025 - *Starting progress on Bootstrap 5!*

 ### My Contribution streak:
 ![GitHub Streak](https://streak-stats.demolab.com/?user=adrianhelllo)